Noble Rose Christine W. Hayes Grand Chapter

 Click Below to Register for Convention:

 The annual business meeting where the Grand officers convene for planning of the annual Grand Session.
+The Grand Lodge and Grand Chapter will meet separately at this convention as well.

 N.R.
 Christine W. Hayes Grand Chapter P.O.
 Box 541632, Opa-Locka Florida 33054